-I’m a huge fan of meal planning.
-I try to write out our family meal plan every Sunday so I know exactly what we are eating all week and what we need (and don’t need) at the store.
-Then come dinner time, we aren’t left playing the “what do you want?” game, rushing to the grocery store, or going out to eat.
-It saves my sanity, and saves us time and money as a family.
+I'm a huge fan of meal planning.
+I try to write out our family meal plan every Sunday so I know exactly what we are eating all week and what we need (and don't need) at the store.
+Then come dinner time, we aren't left playing the "what do you want?" game, rushing to the grocery store, or going out to eat.
+It saves my sanity and saves us time and money as a family.

-Beginners Guide to Meal Planning
+Beginners Guide to Meal Planning: Why Meal Plan?

 I told you a little bit about why I meal plan, but there are so many benefits from taking just a little bit of time each week to write out your plan.
 Meal planning saves money (less eating out and more shopping based on seasonal produce and sales), saves time (no playing the guessing game or making multiple trips to the grocery store), and reduces food waste (you can plan to use up leftovers instead of throwing them out).
 Nutritionally, meal planning also helps your family eat better.
 You can think about balanced meals with protein, carbohydrates, and fruits and vegetables at all of your meals, and you're also less likely to fall into a rut of your same few go-to meals, meaning you and your family get more variety.

-Now the How: 8 Meal Planning Tips for Beginners
+How To Meal Plan: 8 Meal Planning Tips for Beginners

 If you're new to meal planning, start by planning just a couple of meals for the week so you don't get overwhelmed.
 Then you can add in meals and work your way up to a whole week.
 I only plan dinners because I'm a creature of habit and eat the same few breakfasts and eat leftovers for lunch.